What do California Condors and proximity cards have in common? Terry Stevens, the Operations Director at Liberty Wildlife can tell you:

 In 2016, Terry reached out to ADVANTIDGE for a solution.

 ADVANTIDGE worked with Terry to understand the wildlife center’s unique needs.
-With an identity management system inhouse already, ADVANTIDGE’s team was able to ask smart questions and come to a solution that brought their cost per card down more than 20% with an RFID proximity card solution.
+With an efficient identity management system in mind, ADVANTIDGE’s team was able to ask smart questions and come to a solution that brought their cost per card down more than 20% with an RFID proximity card solution.
 ADVANTIDGE’s account managers increased cost-effectiveness while maintaining effective and trackable card security.

 “We’ve got to protect the investment that our donors have made, providing us with equipment that maintains these animals,” he explained.
 “And the animals themselves are an asset.
 Limited access to the facility provided by your cards keeps the animal safe and that’s our primary goal.”